123AB/ET4310Lab1/Lab2.md

 > Cost = t (M + nC)

-Therefore the machine has the minimum cost and relative fast speed is the best machine in this case, so the m4.xlarge (master) and 3 c5.18xlarge (core) with 4 cores is the recommended cluster and costs 2.33 dollars.
+Therefore the machine has the minimum cost and relative fast speed is the best machine in this case, so the m4.xlarge (master) and 5 c5.18xlarge (core) with 4 cores is the recommended cluster and costs 2.33 dollars.
 The cost is calculated by the on-demand cost of Amazon EC2 instances plus the cost of Amazon EMR.
 We use Spot (max on-demand) due to the fixed prices and easy to compare.
+Other options which are close in price are:

+1. 1 m4.xlarge master, 3 c5.18xlarge core ( $ 2.40)
+2. 1 m4.xlarge master, 3 c5.9xlarge ( $ 2.46)

+As a result of new configuration, the cost reduced by **$0.86**.

 ## Conclusion
 We were able to successfully process the entire data set within 30 minutes for multiple configurations.
 The target of our experiments was to find the configuration that processes the entire data set the fastest, and with the least cost, and we think we finsh this target.
 After that, we also has the following conclusion: